jmadden/outbound-calling-example/README.md

 Using Twilio Studio, enqueue a call and create a Task in TaskRouter.
 Using TaskRouter Events, trigger an outbound call using the Programmable Voice API and Twilio Functions.
 The outbound call will include Answering Machine detection and a Status Callback URL.
 When the call connects we'll use TwiML to dial the queue and connect the calls.

 ## TaskRouter

+For this example code we'll set up TaskRouter with one TaskQueue, one Worker, and one Workflow filter.
+If you've put your Twilio credentials in the `.env` file then you can run `node createDemoTr.js` from terminal.
+This will generate a new [TaskRouter Workspace](https://console.twilio.com/us1/develop/taskrouter/workspaces?frameUrl=/console/taskrouter/workspaces) called Call Router.